buddilla/GoCash-Core/doc/README.md

-Goods Core
+JADE Core
 =====================

 Setup
 ---------------------
-[Goods Core](http://goods.org/wallet) is the original Goods client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Goods transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[JADE Core](http://jade.org/wallet) is the original JADE client and it builds the backbone of the network.
+However, it downloads and stores the entire history of JADE transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Goods on your native platform.
+The following are some helpful notes on how to run JADE on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/goods-qt (GUI, 32-bit) or bin/32/goodsd (headless, 32-bit)
+- bin/32/jade-qt (GUI, 32-bit) or bin/32/jaded (headless, 32-bit)
-- bin/64/goods-qt (GUI, 64-bit) or bin/64/goodsd (headless, 64-bit)
+- bin/64/jade-qt (GUI, 64-bit) or bin/64/jaded (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run goods-qt.exe.
+Unpack the files into a directory, and then run jade-qt.exe.

 ### OSX

-Drag Goods-Qt to your applications folder, and then run Goods-Qt.
+Drag JADE-Qt to your applications folder, and then run JADE-Qt.

 ### Need Help?

-* See the documentation at the [Goods Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [JADE Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Goods Forum](http://forum.goods.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [JADE Forum](http://forum.jade.org/).
-* Join one of our Slack groups [Goods Slack Groups](https://goods.org/slack-logins/).
+* Join one of our Slack groups [JADE Slack Groups](https://jade.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build Goods on your native platform.
+The following are developer notes on how to build JADE on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)